confluentinc/gcp-flink-cflt-genai-quickstart/README.md

 ### 3. Bring down the infrastructure

+> [!CAUTION]
-Please note: Running this script will remove all previously deployed resources, including cloud infrastructure, data platform assets, and streaming applications, ensuring a clean state for subsequent use.
+> Running this script will remove all previously deployed resources, including cloud infrastructure, data platform assets, and streaming applications, ensuring a clean state for subsequent use.

 ```
 ./destroy.sh